Box Office/Gallery Hours:

 General inquiries please email

-Darren is a highly experienced and passionate arts administrator, educator, theatre maker, and arts advocate.
-Darren comes to the MCA by way of No Boundaries Youth Theater in New Britain, CT, which he co-founded in 2010 for underserved children and teens.
-Darren has also worked for the past three years as Administrator and State Arts Advocacy Captain for the Connecticut Arts Alliance, a statewide nonprofit advocacy organization for arts and culture.
+Darren is an experienced and passionate arts administrator, educator, theater maker, and arts advocate.
+Darren comes to MCA by way of No Boundaries Youth Theater in New Britain, Connecticut, which he co-founded in 2010 for children and teens in under-resourced school districts.
+Darren has also worked as Administrator and State Arts Advocacy Captain for the Connecticut Arts Alliance, a statewide nonprofit advocacy organization for arts and culture.

 Darren holds a Master of Fine Arts degree from Columbia University School of the Arts and a JD from Fordham University with a focus on Media and Entertainment Law.
 He also attended the College of the Holy Cross in Worcester.
-As a theatre producer, Darren’s training and work experience include nonprofit and commercial venues on Broadway, Off Broadway, regional, community, and youth theatres.
+As a theater producer, Darren’s training and work experience include nonprofit and commercial venues on Broadway, Off Broadway, and in regional, community, and youth theaters.

 * * *